awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-rules-create-task.md

    1. **Additional Reference name**: Max length: 4096 characters\.
 You can add up to 25 references\.

-   1. **Select a contact flow**: Choose the contact flow that is designed to route the task to the appropriate owner of the task\.
-The contact flow must be saved and published for it to appear in your list of options in the dropdown\.
+   1. **Select a flow**: Choose the contact flow that is designed to route the task to the appropriate owner of the task\.
+The flow must be saved and published for it to appear in your list of options in the dropdown\.

 1. The following image shows an example of how this information appears in the agent's CCP:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-rules-add-tasks-ccp.png)